Exponential self-similar mixing by incompressible flows: Introduction

-(iv)~It is very important to keep in mind the difference between the regularity of the velocity field, and the regularity bounds that it satisfies uniformly in time.
-For instance, in the situation with exponential decay of the mixing scale of the solution sketched in \S\ref{ss:intromain}, the velocity field is smooth in space and time; however, only Sobolev norms $W^{s,p}$ with $0 \leq s \leq 1$ and $1 \leq p \leq \infty$ are bounded uniformly in time.
-If $s>1$, such norms are bounded for every given $t$, but blow up when~$t \to \infty$. \footnoteb{In formulas, we have that $u \in L^\infty \big( [0,+\infty) ; W^{s,p}(\R^2) \big)$ if and only if $0 \leq s \leq 1$.}
+\item It is very important to keep in mind the difference between the regularity allowed on the velocity field itself and the regularity spaces where the velocity satisfies bounds uniformly in time.
+In the above statement, describing our strongest result, the velocity field is smooth in space and time.
+However, the velocity is uniformly bounded in time only in the Sobolev spaces $W^{s,p}$ with $0 \leq s \leq 1$ and $1 \leq p \leq \infty$.
+If $s>1$, the velocity is bounded in $W^{s,p}$ on any finite time interval $[0,T]$, $0<T<\infty$, but the norm blows up when~$t \to \infty$.

+\item The construction that leads to the main result stated above also yields examples of regular velocity fields and smooth solutions exhibiting different rates of decay for the mixing scale which depend on the uniform-in-time bounds for the Sobolev norms of the velocity field.
+More precisely, if we ask that the velocity field is uniformly bounded in time in the Sobolev space $W^{s,p}$ for some $s\geq 0$ and some $1\leq p\leq \infty$, then we can construct examples such that: \begin{itemize} [itemsep=2pt] \item If $s<1$, there exists a time $t^*$ such that $\mix\big(\rho(t^*,\cdot)\big)=0$, that is, perfect mixing is achieved in finite time; \item If $s=1$, the mixing scale decays exponentially, that is, \eqref{e:intromain} holds; \item If $s>1$, the mixing scale decays polynomially, that is, there exists an exponent $\alpha=\alpha(s)>0$ such that $\mix\big( \rho(t,\cdot) \big) \leq C t^{-\alpha}$. \end{itemize} \end{enumerate} \end{remark}